syncfusion-content/maui-docs/MAUI/TreeMap/accessibility.md

 <br/><br/></td></tr>
 </table>

-N>

-* When `SelectionMode` is set to `Single,` each key press clears the previous focus and selects the new item.
-* When `SelectionMode` is set to `Multiple,` the previously focused item remains selected while new items are selected with each key press.
-* When `SelectionMode` is set to `None,` the item remains unselected.
+N> When `SelectionMode` is set to `Single,` each key press clears the previous focus and selects the new item.
+When `SelectionMode` is set to `Multiple,` the previously focused item remains selected while new items are selected with each key press.When `SelectionMode` is set to `None,` the item remains unselected.